Xpost2000/cranklang/README.md

 - Arrays as proper types
 - Array Programming (first class array objects) (all component wise operations.)

-The language is designed to transpile relatively easily to C, and also includes an interpreter.
+The language is designed to transpile relatively easily to C, and may include an interpreter.
+As I'm thinking carefully of how to do a handrolled x86_64 ffi, however anything related to structs is causing me to draw blanks as I have to pack records into C structs and unpack them from C structs as well...
+I may not include it for a while (or ever, it kind of depends on how worth it I think is to do it.)

 The base implementation of the transpiler is in C++.
 It is not implemented in the most efficient way.
 Rather it was implemented in a way that I believe to be simple to read, and otherwise not too difficult